Who We Are

 National Louis University was founded on the principle that a quality education can transform lives, careers and communities.
 More than 125 years ago, education pioneer and social reformer Elizabeth Harrison opened a kindergarten training school to promote early childhood education, then considered a radical idea.
 Harrison’s groundbreaking work helped launch the National Parent-Teacher Association and the Head Start program, and the National College of Education (NCE) became the first university in Illinois to offer a four-year teaching degree.
 Thanks to a large donation from philanthropist Michael W. Louis, the school added two more colleges and became National Louis University in 1990.

 A lot has changed in the past 125 years, but the mission of NLU remains the same: to provide an education that makes a difference.
-We serve more than 10,000 students at seven campus locations in Illinois, Wisconsin and Florida, and at our global business school in Nowy Sacz, Poland.
+We serve more than 10,000 students at seven locations in Illinois, Wisconsin and Florida, and at our global business school in Nowy Sacz, Poland.
 We work hard to improve schools and businesses through community partnerships and applied research.
 And we are proud of the 65,000 living alumni who are using their NLU education to serve others.

 Apply to NLU